Dhghomon/easy_rust/README.md

 ## Writing macros

 Writing macros can be very complicated.
-You almost never need your own macro, but sometimes you might want one because they are very convenient.
+You almost never need to write one, but sometimes you might want to because they are very convenient.
 Writing macros is interesting because they are almost a different language.
 To write one, you actually use another macro called `macro_rules!`.
 Then you add your macro name and open a `{}` block.
 Inside is sort of like a `match` statement.

+Here's one that only takes `()`, then just returns 6:

 ```rust
 macro_rules! give_six {